renswilderom/renswilderom.github.io/dissertation.md

 sitemap: true
 ---

-I recently completed my PhD dissertation "Genres, webs of fields, and institutional change: The development of dance in the US, UK, and the Netherlands, 1985–2005."
-The defense is planned on September the 27th, 2023.
-The project is supervised by Alex van Venrooij (University of Amsterdam) and Giselinde Kuipers (KU Leuven) and a digital copy of my dissertation can be [found here](https://drive.google.com/file/d/1-DKHgvI4YEHkV6PB8xV9UpGsJlSC6a1g/view?usp=sharing){:target="_blank"}.
+I recently completed my PhD dissertation "Genres, webs of fields, and institutional change: The development of dance in the US, UK, and the Netherlands, 1985–2005," supervised by Alex van Venrooij (University of Amsterdam) and Giselinde Kuipers (KU Leuven).
+The defense is planned on September the 27th, 2023, and a digital copy of my dissertation can be [found here](https://drive.google.com/file/d/1-DKHgvI4YEHkV6PB8xV9UpGsJlSC6a1g/view?usp=sharing){:target="_blank"}.

 <p align="center">
 <img src="/assets/img/blog/White background - darker hero.jpg" alt="cover" width="400"/>